yfyuan01/MQR/README.md

 ```

 ## Dataset
-The image files can be found in [link]()
+The image files (anno_images) can be found in [link](https://drive.google.com/file/d/14TJZORiFtvp7m3xbTpktA-u5fpx78UkT/view?usp=sharing).

-The textual files can be found in [link](https://drive.google.com/file/d/1MgPQEUNVZbcSV-eil20iIDk4MJB0TsFl/view?usp=sharing)
+The textual files (McQR_data) can be found in [link](https://drive.google.com/file/d/1V9lBmDJXPKAhiaGZKFUUhVkuNUcgkgq7/view?usp=sharing).

+The original dataset file with image annotations can be found in [link]().

 ## Download Pre-trained models / Pre-extracted features
 We host model checkpoints and features via google drive.